-ACADEMIC ADVISING AND CAREER COUNSELING
+ACADEMIC ADVISING

-Advising, education planning, and career counseling (https:// acsss.wisc.edu/) are all available to community adults and university employees, as well as to University Special students and returning adult degree students.
-The goal is to help adults make a decision regarding further education, returning to complete a degree, or envisioning a path to a more satisfying or meaningful career.
-ACSSS provides one-on-one appointments, workshops, and informational programs in the community.
+Advising and education planning (https://acsss.wisc.edu/) are available to community adults and university employees, as well as to University Special students and returning adult degree students.
+The goal is to help adults make a decision regarding further education.